rafaelNandes/Kotlin-content-provider/README.md

 # Content Provider

-**Content provider for sharing notes with other apps**
+**Creating a Content Provider app and a client app for sharing notes**

 **Features:**

-- Android API 16
+- Android API 16 (Tested in API 21 and API 30)

 - SQLite
 - RecycleView